loang-chiang/AlbumRater/README.md

 # AlbumRater
-Web app that allows the user to search, rate, and save albums using the Spotify API
+Web app that allows the user to search, rate, and save albums using the Spotify API.
+Still in process!